Domestic abattoirs and meat processing

-The NT has adopted national standards for slaughtering the following animals, processing and transporting the meat.
+The NT has adopted the below national standards for slaughtering the following animals, processing and transporting the meat.

 Farmed and wild animals

-You must comply with the following standard for slaughtering and processing cattle, buffalo, pigs, sheep, goats, horses, deer and camels – other than wild game – for the domestic market.
+This applies to slaughtering and processing cattle, buffalo, pigs, sheep, goats, horses, deer and camels other than wild game for the domestic market.

-Go to the CSIRO website to read Australian Standard for Hygienic Production of Crocodile Meat for Human Consumption.
+Read the Australian Standard for Hygienic Production of Crocodile Meat for Human Consumption on the CSIRO website.

-Go to the CSIRO website to read Australian Standard for Hygienic Production of Wild Game Meat for Human Consumption.
+Read the Australian Standard for Hygienic Production of Wild Game Meat for Human Consumption on the CSIRO website.

-Go to the CSIRO website to read Australian standard for the hygienic production of pet meat.
+Read the Australian Standard for the hygienic production of pet meat on the CSIRO website.